wonsunahn/CS1632_StochasticTesting/README.md

 ValidHTMLStringGenerator classes against the original IntegerOps and StringOps classes.
 Since we are testing against the original classes before debugging, we expect all tests to fail, if you have done the work.

-# Groupwork Plan

-I expect each group member to try QuickCheck for him/herself.
-I created individual repositories for each of you, so write your own tests and debug your own code.
-After both of you are done, compare your code, discuss any differences, and submit.

 # Resources